bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 56°
-- Partly Cloudy
+- Mostly Cloudy
-- 89% humidity
+- 87% humidity
 - 10 mph wind
-- 62% cloud cover
+- 68% cloud cover
 - 33 AQI 🟩
 - 0.02 inches of rain in the past 24 hours
 - 0.3 inches of rain expected in the next 48 hours